 What is CBD?

-Unlike THC, CBD has no psychoactive effects.
+CBD has no psychoactive effects.
 It is widely known for its therapeutic properties, such as pain relief, anxiety reduction, and improved sleep.
 By interacting with receptors in the endocannabinoid system, CBD promotes overall well-being without causing mental disturbances.

 Differences in Effects